"Mohbad lives on": Wunmi, Liam receive Headies award, Davido, Juma Jux present

 Wunmi, in an emotional speech, appreciated the organisers, sharing how her son will one day find out how great his father was.

-The video of Wunmi giving an acceptance speech at the Headies below:
+The video of Wunmi giving an acceptance speech at the Headies is below:

-The video of Juma Jux's live performance at the Headies that has seen Nigerians praising him below:
+Below is the video of Juma Jux's live performance at the Headies that has seen Nigerians praising him:

 Rookie of the Year